 Online/distance-based education offers students the convenience of classroom accessibility 24 hours a day from virtually anywhere in the world.
-Online/distancebased students access their virtual classroom and interact with instructors and classmates through the Web in an interactive, asynchronous format, Distance-based courses utilize DVD to enhance instruction.
-Online/distance-based courses are not selfpaced: courses begin and end on specific dates, and class work is assigned deadlines.
-Advising, library services, student support, and other forms of student assistance are available to online/distance-based students Technical support is available 24 hours per day, 7 days per week.
+Online/distancebased students access their virtual classroom and interact with instructors and classmates through the Web in an interactive, asynchronous format.
+Distance-based courses may utilize DVD or other internet technologies to enhance instruction.
+Online/distance-based courses are not self-paced; courses begin and end on specific dates, and class work is assigned deadlines.
+Advising, library services, student support, and other forms of student assistance are available to online/distancebased students.
+Technical support is available 24 hours per day, 7 days per week.